Both Ends Count! Just How Good are LLM Agents at "Text-to-Big SQL"?: Conclusion

 In this work, we have started addressing the surprisingly underexplored domain of ``text-to-Big SQL'': the integration of text-to-SQL systems within Big Data engines.
 We have shown that standard text-to-SQL benchmarks fall short and, for the first time, introduced text-to-Big SQL measures that reflect the true interaction between agents, LLMs, Big Data systems, and data scale.
 We have evaluated state-of-the-art production LLMs to demonstrate that our metrics provide an effective assessment framework for text-to-Big SQL.
 Our work exposes new real-world challenges and guides future research in text-to-Big SQL.

-\begin{acks} This work has been partly funded by the EU Horizon programme under the grant agreements: 101092644 (NearData), 101092646 (CloudSkin), 101093110 (EXTRACT) and 101086248 (CLOUDSTARS).
+\begin{acks} This work has been partly funded by the EU Horizon programme, grant no. 101092646 (CloudSkin), and by the Spanish MICIU/AEI, grant no. PID2023-148202OB-C21.
 Germán T. Eizaguirre is recipient of a pre-doctoral FPU grant from the Spanish Ministry of Universities (ref.
-FPU21/00630).
-Marc Sánchez-Artigas is a Serra Húnter Fellow. \end{acks}
+FPU21/00630). \end{acks}